2018 SDP Award

 - Each pair of glasses can filter out one of the two sources.

-- A micro-controller, ATmega32, that connects to the laptop through ESP8266 WiFi module to change modes or switch sources using switches.
+- A micro-controller, ATmega32, that connects to the laptop through HC-05 Bluetooth module to send bits to MacBook Pro, in order to change modes or switch sources using switches.

 - Modes: "single source" mode; "dual play" mode.